-Gjakova (or Gjakovë when in a sentence with a preposition as in “to”, “in” or “from Gjakova”) is a city of around 90,000 people in western Kosovo.
+Gjakova (or Gjakovë in a sentence with a preposition like in “to”, “in” or “from Gjakova”) is a city in western Kosovo.
 The Serbian name is Ђаковица (Ðakovica or Djakovica).
-Around 95% of the population is Kosovo Albanian, while the balance is made up of Bosniaks, Roma, Ashkali and Egyptians.
-Almost all Serbs have now left; before the war around 3000 Serbs lived in the town.
+It has a population of around 90,000 people.
+Approximately 95% is Kosovo Albanian, while the balance made up of Bosniaks, Roma, Ashkali and Egyptians.
+Almost all Serbs have now left; before the war, around 3000 Serbs lived in the town.